Canada finds 4th body after British Columbia mudslide

-VANCOUVER, British Columbia — The British Columbia Coroners Service has confirmed the discovery of three more bodies near the village of Pemberton, bringing to four the number of people who died in a landslide caused by heavy rains that swept vehicles off the road.
+VANCOUVER, British Columbia (AP) — The British Columbia Coroners Service has confirmed the discovery of three more bodies near the village of Pemberton, bringing to four the number of people who died in a landslide caused by heavy rains that swept vehicles off the road.

 The search continues for a fifth body, chief coroner Lisa Lapointe said in a statement Saturday.